griccardos/rusl/readme.md

 - Gui preview of slint files - Amazing!

 #### Cons
-- Limited widgets, unsure how to create new ones
+- Limited widget configurability, (can create custom ones: https://docs.rs/slint/latest/slint/docs/recipes/index.html#custom-widgets)
-- No auto formatting of slint files
-- Basic functionality missing e.g.:
     - Changing font colours for text in some widgets
     - Changing background colours
+- No auto formatting of slint files (this is being worked on)
 - Alignment not always working
 - Linux behind in development